dswinicki8/Portfolio-update/README.md

 The portfolio page will bring the user to various homeowlrs or projects that I have done along the way.
 This can be updated as the bootcamp goes along.

 Using bootstrap as a guide for layout, this website has a reposnsive layout.//

+Started creating new portfolio page but in the mean time updated old page with project number 1.